-The MEP will record that which is different from or additional to the normal differentiated curriculum and will concentrate on up to three individual targets that closely match the pupil's needs.
+The MEP will record that which is different from or additional to the normal differentiated curriculum and will concentrate on individual targets that closely match the pupil's needs.
 Parents/carers, along with any other professionals involved, will be invited to be involved in the target setting and review process.